Feeling of Falling

 "Feeling of Falling" is a single by American DJ group Cheat Codes and German singer Kim Petras, released on November 30, 2018.
-The track was written by Ivy Adara, Trevor Dahl, Matthew Elifritz, Aaron Jennings, Sean Myer, and Kevin Pederson.
+The track was written by Ivy Adara, Trevor Dahl, Matthew Elifritz, Aaron Jennings, Sean Myer, and Kevin Pederson, and produced by Dahl.

 Background and composition

 Unlike her previous records, Petras did not co-write "Feeling of Falling".
 While reflecting on the record, Petras stated “I’m the biggest emo so I really connected to the song!
 Cheat Codes are amazing and I’ve had the best time collaborating on this one."

 According to a June 4, 2019 post from Petras on Twitter, the music video was scrapped.